jacobjma/atomic-resolution-tensorflow/README.md

 # Deep learning for identifying local structures in atomic-resolution images

-Documentation will follow in updates
+Documentation will follow in future updates